shuiiiiyu/PsyHookAppendix/README.md

 # 1 Dataset Construction and Annotation
-## 1.1 The Overall Construction Process
+## 1.1 The Overall Annotation Pipeline.
 Figure 1 illustrates the systematic workflow employed to build the PsyHookBench dataset, covering stages from raw data collection to final expert verification.
 It offers a visual roadmap of our methodology to ensure the reproducibility and quality of the annotation process.
 <div align="center">
   <img src="./construction_process.png" width="800px">